8 best tax and accounting software for self-employed & freelancers

-One of the best parts of being a freelancer is that you can handle your financial tracking and reconciliation in any way you want.
+One of the best parts of being a freelancer is that you can handle your financial tracking and reconciliation or create invoice templates in any way you want.
 The downside is that you'll also be managing your taxes, something that many self-employed business owners don't have a lot of experience dealing with.
 The good news is that it's now easier than ever for anyone with an internet connection to get help and handle their taxes and bookkeeping tasks like a pro.

 What should you know before getting started?
 For one, it’s much easier to do things right from the get-go, rather than try to make sense of many months of receipts and invoices.
 Since it can be difficult to determine just what your needs are at first, however, it might be beneficial to try out a few different solutions to see what feels best.
 While many of the software products on the market offer the same functionalities, the look or feel of an app may be all you need to feel at home.